you-dont-need/You-Dont-Need-GUI/readme.md

 </details>
 <br>

-Graphical user interfaces (GUIs) are super friendly to computer users, this is why they were introduced in reaction to the perceived steep learning curve of command-line interfaces (CLIs).
+Graphical user interfaces (GUIs) are very friendly to computer users, this is why they were introduced in reaction to the perceived steep learning curve of command-line interfaces (CLIs).

 <div align="center">
 <img alt="Xerox Star 8010 workstations" src="./Xerox_Star_8010_workstations.jpg">